P-pisiko/Native-library/README.md

 npm install
 ```

-## When the dependencies install you can run the application from the Ionic cli
+## When the dependencies install you can start the application.
 ```
-Ionic serve
+npm start run
 ```

+## Future Improvements
+- Storing the images of the books in the server/database to display within the application.
+- Implementing an authentication system.

 ## Contact
 - Email: enesfidan75@proton.me